About BBB Torch Awards

 • There are indications they have not met their financial obligations

-• They have won this award in the past three years
+• They have won this award in the past five years